 Fee bracket e) £1000+

 Is the minimum fee for corporate work- for example, a short performance at a conference.
-Or the fee for a privately funded event requiring more than one day’s attendance or after dinner speaking.
+Or the fee for a privately (or ACE) funded event requiring more than one day’s attendance or after dinner speaking.

 Further elements, such as preparation, a commissioned poem, a panel or conference attendance will be added at the conference rate, or my daily rate (Negotiable).